NNPDF/nnpdf/doc/validphys2/guide.md

 that runcard.

 Finally, the `use_thcovmat_if_present` flag can be specified at runtime when using the `vp-comparefits` application.
-The user can either specify the commandline flag `--theory_cov` which will set `use_thcovmat_if_present: True` or if the user instead uses the interactive mode `vp-comparefits -i` then the user will be prompted to select whether or not to use the theory covariance matrix, if available, in the report.
+The user **must** either specify the commandline flag `--thcovmat_if_present` or `--no-thcovmat_if_present` which set `use_thcovmat_if_present` to `True` or `False` respectively.

+If the user uses the interactive mode, `vp-comparefits -i`, then they will be prompted to select whether or not to use the theory covariance matrix, if available, in the report if they have not already specified on the command line.

 Parallel mode
 -------------